ValveSoftware/GameNetworkingSockets/README.md

 complicted, making it more difficult for app code to do the right thing.
 It'd be better if it mostly "just worked" when app code does the simple thing.

-### Use of STL causing more dynamic memory allocations than necessary
-There are a few STL maps and such that could be significantly optimized by the use of custom data structures or allocators.

-### Abstract SteamIDs to generic "identity"
-We'd like to generalize the concept of an identity.
-Basically anywhere you see CSteamID, it would be good to enable the use of a more generic identity structure.

 ### NAT piercing (ICE/STUN/TURN)
 The Steamworks code supports a custom protocol for relaying packets through our network of relays and on our backbone.
 At this time the opensource code